-Doctors recognize anemia, stomach and bone pain, and nausea in a young black person as possible signs of a sickle cell crisis.
+Doctors recognize anemia, stomach and bone pain, and nausea in a young person with African or Black American ancestry as possible signs of a sickle cell crisis.
 When doctors suspect sickle cell disease, they do blood tests.
 Sickle-shaped red blood cells and fragments of destroyed red blood cells can be seen in a blood sample examined under a microscope.

 Hemoglobin electrophoresis, another blood test, is also done.
 In electrophoresis, an electrical current is used to separate the different types of hemoglobin and thus detect abnormal hemoglobin.

 Further testing may be needed, depending on the specific symptoms the person experiences during the crisis.
 For example, if the person has difficulty breathing or a fever, a chest x-ray may be done.

 Blood tests are done on relatives of people with the disorder because they also may have sickle cell disease or trait.
 Discovering the trait in people may be important for family planning, to determine their risk of having a child with sickle cell disease.

 In the United States, newborns are routinely screened with a blood test.